-Everything you need to know about Apple's next Mac Pro and iMac
+Mac Pro rumor roundup: Everything you need to know

 But outcry from the professional community captured Apple's attention — enough to make them break with decades of secrecy.
 It was undoubtedly a hard call to make inside Apple's executive team, but I'm glad they finally did it.

-New, modular Mac Pros are coming, along with a new Apple-designed display (likely 5K).
-New iMacs are coming later in 2017.
-And the current Mac Pro is receiving a small speed bump to tide people over.
+A new, modular model along with a new Apple-designed display (likely 5K, though Pike's Universum claims that there may be an 8K model in the works).
+The current 2013-era Mac Pro also got a small speed bump to tide people over.

-Tell me about the speed bump coming to the current Mac Pros?
+Tell me about the speed bump for the 2013 Mac Pros?
 Is it worth upgrading?

 It's a pretty meager update, but at the least upgrades the aging Pro to something somewhat resembling a modern pro machine.